-- Nursing Care - By the year 2022, it is estimated that employment for LPNs in nursing care will increase by 29.1 percent.
+- Nursing And Residential Care Facilities - By the year 2029, it is estimated that employment for LPNs in these facilities will increase by 4.5 percent.
 Therefore, if you work in a different setting and are looking for more opportunities to advance in your career, finding employment at a nursing home or other elderly care facility may be the answer.

-- Home Care - This field is expected to grow by a whopping 42.6 percent by 2022, so be on the lookout for agencies who are hiring LPNs to work as home health aides.
+- Home Care - This field is expected to grow by a whopping 26.3 percent by 2029, so be on the lookout for employers who are hiring LPNs to work as home health aides.